elusivecodes/FrostDateTime/README.md

 const isoYear = date.getISOYear();
 ```

-You can also set the ISO-8601 year according to the current timezone with the `setISOYear()` method.
+Set the ISO year in current timezone.

+- `isoYear` is a number representing the ISO year.
+- `isoWeek` is a number representing the ISO week, and will default to the current value.
-The `isoWeek` and `isoDay` parameters are optional, and will default to the current values.
+- `isoDay` is a number representing the ISO day (between *1* and *7*), and will default to the current value.

 ```javascript
 date.setISOYear(isoYear, isoWeek, isoDay);